 For this room, I used Meoded Concretta tinted to Sherwin Williams Neutral Ground.
 We followed the same process outlined in my microcement tutorial, but used a wet sponge for a smoother finish.

-I chose Benjamin Moore’s Hush for the doors and sourced this affordable hardware.
+I sourced these solid pine doors, chose Benjamin Moore’s Hush (in satin) and found this affordable hardware.
 Here’s how it looks now!

 We still have some work to do in here but what a difference already, right?